 Several medical studies have highlighted the dangers of using talc products for feminine hygiene.
 Talc has been found within the tissue in women who have been diagnosed with ovarian cancer.

-The class action lawyers at Gordon & Doner are currently reviewing claims on behalf of women who believe their ovarian cancer diagnosis is a result of the use of Johnson & Johnson Baby Powder or Shower to Shower.
-Let our legal team help you recover the compensation you deserve.
+The class action lawyers at Gordon & Partners are currently reviewing claims on behalf of women who believe their ovarian cancer diagnosis is a result of the use of Johnson & Johnson Baby Powder or Shower to Shower.
+Let our personal injury lawyer s help you recover the compensation you deserve.